6 Charged In Best Buy Mass Thefts, Over $26K Of Merchandise Stolen

-MINNEAPOLIS (WCCO) – On Black Friday in the Twin Cities, a large group of people burst in a stole thousands of dollars worth of merchandise at three Best Buy locations, in what was at the time a national retail theft trend.
-Six people were charged on Friday in connection to the crime.
+MINNEAPOLIS (WCCO) – On Black Friday in the Twin Cities, a large group of people stormed in and stole thousands of dollars worth of merchandise at three Best Buy locations, in what was at the time a national retail theft trend.
+Six people were charged on Friday in connection to the crime spree.

-The Ramsey County Attorney’s Office has filed felony theft charges against four adults: Nathaniel Spears, Na’touri Ross, Shaimee Robinson-Love, and Ra’Lasia Wright.
+The Ramsey County Attorney’s Office filed felony theft charges against four adults: Nathaniel Spears, Na’touri Ross, Shaimee Robinson-Love, and Ra’Lasia Wright.
 Two 17-year-olds have been petitioned via summons for one count of felony theft.
+A felony theft charge carries a maximum sentence of 10 years, if the individual is convicted.

-Officials say that more people are suspected of taking part in the crime but could not be clearly identified.
+Officials say that more people are suspected of taking part in the crime spree but they could not be clearly identified.

 NEW: Charges have been filed against several individuals involved in mass theft incidents on Black Friday.